karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 - 6.0.8
 - 6.0

-One thing about the Microsoft tagging strategy is that the tags are NOT immutable, let's take the above example, when a new .NET runtime image is release there are some tags like "6.0" or "6.0-bullseye-slim" tags are going to be removed from the previous image version and applied to the new one.
+One thing about the Microsoft tagging strategy is that the tags are NOT immutable, let's take the above example, when a new .NET6 runtime image is release there are some tags like "6.0" or "6.0-bullseye-slim" tags that are going to be removed from the current image and applied to the new one.
-That's an interesting strategy because when you rebuild your application image if you're the "6.0" tag as you're base image you're always getting the most up to date .NET runtime image avalaible.
+That's an interesting strategy because every time you rebuild your enterprise application image if you're the "6.0" tag on the ``FROM`` statement you'll get always the most up to date .NET6 runtime image available.

 For my platform images I'm going to use a similar approach with a couple of minor changes.

 - _{dotnet-version}-{os-version}-{versioning}_

-A version is added at the end of the tag so if there is the necessity to use a previous platform image we can use it specifying the concrete version.
-It will look like this:
+I have added a version at the end of the tag, that helps if the necessity to use a previous platform image arises in the future.
+This is how I will tag the platform images:

 - 6.0-bullseye-slim-1.0.0
 - 6.0-bullseye-slim-1.1.0